-One of the most frequent criticisms I have received from some who feel that they are faithful to the truths that God used Herbert W. Armstrong (HWA) to restore to the Philadelphia Era of the Church of God has to do with makeup.
-These individuals basically say that they do not support the end time Philadelphia work because of makeup.
+One of the most frequent criticisms I used to receive from some who feel that they are faithful to the truths that God used Herbert W. Armstrong (HWA) to restore to the Philadelphia Era of the Church of God has had to do with makeup.
+These individuals basically have said that they would not support the end time Philadelphia work because of makeup.

 This article will address what HWA taught on make-up and other matters so that any with 'eyes to see' will be able to discern if makeup critics are faithful.